Crisis Intervention Team

 • Networking with community agencies on crisis intervention and mental health issues

-The school principal contacts the Crisis Intervention Team when needed.
+The regional assistant superintendent or school principal contacts the Crisis Intervention Team Coordinators when help is needed.
 Details of the intervention are discussed to plan for the needs of the students and school staff.
+Information and resources will be shared with parents and families when appropriate.